Please check this page regularly prior to commencing School in September. This page will be updated regularly as information is made available

 Electives - complete an Elective Approval Form and submit electronically for approval of Educational Objectives (you will be redirected to MEdTech Central to access form via the Clerkship Module).

 Conferences and Seminars - the Approval for Time Off to be completed and submitted to the Undergraduate Office for approval.
+Forms can be found on the resources page.

 STEP 2 – COMPLETION AND SUBMISSION OF THE OCASP 2.0 AND ATTACHMENTS